Skip to content

 Scope

-This page summarizes the current contact-ingestion and cleanup paths in cred-api-commercial, cred-web-commercial, and cred-ios-commercial, with emphasis on the local-tested iOS flow as of March 11, 2026.
+This page summarizes the contact-ingestion paths in cred-api-commercial, cred-web-commercial, and cred-ios-commercial.

 Executive Summary

-Bulk contact import Ingest external datasets through modeled import artifacts, field mapping, and optional reconcile/comparison Import, ImportField, ImportRecord
+Bulk contact import Ingest external datasets with source-field mapping, row materialization, and optional reconcile/comparison Import, ImportField, ImportRecord

 When to Use Which Path